top of page

-Sandipto Dasgupta is Assistant Professor of Politics at the New School for Social Research.
-During 2024-25, he was a member of the Institute for Advanced Study at Princeton, in Social Sciences and Historical Studies.
+I am Assistant Professor of Politics at the New School for Social Research.
+During 2024-25, I was a member of the Institute for Advanced Study at Princeton, in Social Sciences and Historical Studies.

-Dasgupta received his PhD in political theory from Columbia University.
-Before the New School, he was postdoctoral fellow at Harvard University and the British Academy, and taught at Ashoka and Columbia University.
+I received my PhD from Columbia University.
+Before the New School, I was postdoctoral fellow at Harvard University and the British Academy.

 Contact Details